 - 177 miles of distribution piping

-To see the Well Station Rehabilitation and Summary of Completed Repairs
+To see the Well Station Rehabilitation and Summary of Completed Repairs, click the link below.

 The Water Department is operated as an Enterprise Fund, meaning that all funding comes from user fees.
 No tax dollars support the Water Department.
 The department employs 13 full-time and one part-time employee.